zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/iam/iam.md

     This time, you will sign in using the local credentials box with the user you created.
 Note that the user you created is not part of the Identity Cloud Services.

-7. Enter the username **User01** and password that you copied to your notepad.
+7. Click the arrow to expand OCI Direct Sign-In.
+Here, enter the username **User01** and the password that you copied to your notepad.

     ![](./images/newSignin.png "")